 Professor Daniel Palmer is Associate Dean of Research and Innovation in the School of Art at RMIT University.
 Prior to joining RMIT in 2018, he was Associate Dean of Graduate Research and Associate Professor in the Art History & Theory Program at MADA, the Faculty of Art, Design & Architecture at Monash University.
 His research and professional practice focuses on contemporary art and cultural theory, with a particular emphasis on photography and digital media.
-Before joining Monash in 2005, Palmer worked as a curator at the Centre for Contemporary Photography, where he also served as a board member.
+Before becoming a full time academic, Palmer worked as a curator at the Centre for Contemporary Photography where he also served as a board member.

-Palmer’s book publications include the forthcoming Photography and Collaboration: From Conceptual Art to Crowdsourcing (Bloomsbury 2017); Digital Light (Open Humanities Press, 2015), edited with Sean Cubitt and Nathaniel Tkacz; The Culture of Photography in Public Space (Intellect 2015), edited with Anne Marsh and Melissa Miles; Twelve Australian Photo Artists (Piper Press, 2009), co-authored with Blair French; and Photogenic (Centre for Contemporary Photography, 2005).
+Palmer’s book publications include Installation View: Australian Photography Exhibitions 1848–2020 (Perimeter Editions 2021) with Martyn Jolly; Photography and Collaboration: From Conceptual Art to Crowdsourcing (Bloomsbury 2017); Digital Light (Open Humanities Press, 2015), edited with Sean Cubitt and Nathaniel Tkacz; The Culture of Photography in Public Space (Intellect 2015), edited with Anne Marsh and Melissa Miles; Twelve Australian Photo Artists (Piper Press, 2009), co-authored with Blair French; and Photogenic (Centre for Contemporary Photography, 2005).
 His scholarly writings on photography and contemporary art have appeared in journals such as Photographies, Philosophy of Photography, Angelaki, Reading Room and the Australian and New Zealand Journal of Art.
 Palmer has also published over sixty catalogue essays and fifty art reviews since 1997, in art magazines including Art and Australia, Photofile and Frieze.